Yarosh11309/YS/README.md

 3. Click **Load unpacked** and select the `youtube-theme-extension` folder.

 After loading, open YouTube and click the extension icon to access the popup menu.
 Selecting a color, font or image applies the change immediately on the page.
 Use the Options link to manage pre-made themes.
-Custom background images will automatically resize to fit your screen so the entire picture is visible.
+Custom background images automatically resize to fit your screen and stay fixed so the whole picture is visible without scrolling.